bitburner-official/bitburner-src/src/Documentation/doc/advanced/bitnode_recommendation.md

 - Sleeves are expensive.
 The last Sleeve costs 100e15 (100q).
 You will need a [batcher](../programming/hackingalgorithms.md) or a corporation.
 - Due to the debuff, grafting is sometimes underestimated and underutilized.
 When grafting, you need to choose the augmentations carefully.
 If you choose appropriate ones, grafting is a very strong mechanic.

 This BitNode's multipliers are fairly harsh.
 You will need a source of high income for the last Sleeve anyway, so harsh multipliers should not be a big problem.
+Utilizing the grafting mechanic properly lessens the harsh multipliers.

 ## BitNode 11